AFTD’s 2020 Education Conference: Fri., April 17

 - Halima Amjad, M.D., MPH, Assistant Professor of Medicine at Johns Hopkins University School of Medicine

 - Murray Grossman, M.D., Ed.D., Professor of Neurology and Psychiatry at the University of Pennsylvania and Director of the Penn FTD Center

-- Chiadi Onyike, M.D., MHS, Associate Professor of Psychiatry and Behavioral Sciences at Johns Hopkins University School of Medicine and Director of the Frontotemporal Dementia and Young-Onset Dementias Program at Johns Hopkins Hospital
+- Chiadi Onyike, M.D., MHS, Associate Professor of Psychiatry and Behavioral Sciences and Director of the FTD and Young-Onset Dementias Program at Johns Hopkins University

-- Katie Brandt, MM, Director of Caregiver Support Services in the Frontotemporal Dementia Unit at Massachusetts General Hospital and Co-Chair of the National Alzheimer’s Project Act (NAPA) Advisory Council
+- Katie Brandt, MM, Director of Caregiver Support Services in the FTD Unit at Mass General and Co-Chair of the NAPA Advisory Council

 - Jennifer Pilcher, Ph.D, CMC, Founder of Clear Guidance, Editor-in-Chief of the Journal of Aging Life Care